borjaMarti/educard/README.md

 ## Installation

-If you want to make your own copy of EduCard, you'll first need configure a couple of things.
+If you want to make your own copy of EduCard, you'll first need to configure a couple of things.

 Start by installing the dependencies: